Share this:

 The house had a back garden, nothing more than a small yard that separated it from the cobbled alleys the interwove between the surrounded houses.
 Large slabs of stone – not the perfectly formed concrete paving stones of modern, but rough, nobbled, and discoloured slabs that might have been pulled from the local quarries — made a path between the neighbours yard wall and the small perfectly preened patch of grass, toward the back of the yard.

 There at the back, nestled between a low wooden fence and the outside privy-cum-coal shed, standing slightly lower than the outbuilding, and surrounded by misplaced homing pigeons, stood the tree she once bought as a small little sapling at The Tree Center.
-It didn’t grow those gnarly, fragrant, and fresh lemons that you find in the market stalls of , nor the perfectly dull and symmetrical more common to british supermarkets.
+It didn’t grow those gnarly, fragrant, and fresh lemons that you find in the market stalls of Portobello Road, nor the perfectly dull and symmetrical more common to british supermarkets.

 The tree wasn’t covered in long dark green elliptical leaves, finely toothed.
 It didn’t have small perfect red buds or white purplish flowers with yellow anthers.
 It wasn’t a tall majestic well nursed tree with light yellow fruit shown beautifully against blue skies.
-It was nondescript, fitting of its place — in the corner of yard in a small cold town.
+It was nondescript, fitting of its place — in the corner of yard in a small cold Lancashire town.
 It was old, woody, and ever so slightly out of control.

 But on it, at the end of every branch, sat the most elegant lemons; perfectly formed by years of love and care.
 Tended for in a way that only a little old lady could.

-Every when I was still so small that I could barely reach the fruit on the low hanging branches, we would cross the yard, propelled by excitement and expectations, to harvest a precious lemon to squeeze on our pancakes.
+Every Shrove Tuesday when I was still so small that I could barely reach the fruit on the low hanging branches, we would cross the yard, propelled by excitement and expectations, to harvest a precious lemon to squeeze on our pancakes.

 I would lift my hand up and caress one of the many perfectly identical plastic fruits hanging from every branch by the thinnest of cotton.
 No matter which one I took it was always full of the most wonderful juice, the taste of which would always remind me of this special place, this special moment.
 We would take off the lid and check, just to make sure, before returning to the house to continue with our feast.